jacdals97/MLops_emotions/reports/README.md

 >
 > Answer:

-**Too long: 168 words**

-We have set up GitHub Actions so that whenever something is pushed to the branches 'master', 'main' or 'dev', a format workflow is executed using Ruff which first checks the entire code and then automatically formats the code to be PEP8 compliant.
-We have diverged from one standard PEP8 rule be allowing line-length to be 120, which is implemented in the pyproject.toml file.
+We have set up GitHub Actions so that whenever something is pushed to the branches 'main' or 'dev', a format workflow is executed using Ruff which first checks the entire code and then automatically formats the code to be PEP8 compliant.

-Besides that, general good coding practices have been applied by documenting the code with comments as well as explinations on how to use functions.

-Formatting our code to be PEP8 compliant, while following other good coding practices is an extremely important task, especially when wotking on larger projects, in order for new users to understand what is going on so that they can reproduce the project, debug if they encounter errors and carry on developing the project.
-As this can be hard when many developers are working on the project at the same time, tools like Ruff and GitHub Actions helps streamline the final project.
+Formatting our is an extremely important task, especially when wotking on larger projects, in order for new users to understand what is going on so that they can reproduce the project, debug if they encounter errors and carry on developing.
+Tools like Ruff and GitHub Actions helps streamline the final project.

 ## Version control